personalrobotics/herbpy/README.md

 the option ``sim=True``.
 In both cases, you can optionally attach a viewer to the OpenRAVE environment by passing ``attach_viewer=True``.

-See [herbpy.herb.initialize]() for the full list of initialization options.
+See [herbpy.herb.initialize][herbpy.herb.initialize] for the full list of initialization options.

 ## HerbPy Console ##
-HerbPy includes [console.py](), a helper script for launching an interactive Python environment.
-Several common [herbpy.herb.initialize]() options are exposed as command-line arguments:
+HerbPy includes [console.py][console.py], a helper script for launching an interactive Python environment.
+Several common [herbpy.herb.initialize][herbpy.herb.initialize] options are exposed as command-line arguments:

 ```bash